evz/crimeapi/README.md

 So, it basically echos the query you sent back along with some other meta and then a list of results (in this case there’s only one match).

+An example of how you might put all this stuff together is [over here](https://github.com/evz/crimearound.us).

 ## How this sucker works

 The backend is in MongoDB and I’m a Python/Django developer so I took what I knew about those two and